Kick the Can

 The teen shrugged.
 “Things got crazy, and it's not like we wanted be here...man.”

 “Fuck.”
-Bruce mulled his options, there weren't many.
+Mulling his options, Bruce sighed—there weren't many.
 “Alright, what house are they in?”

 “The blue and white one next to the McCon—err, five houses up on that side.”